Jun 16, 2020 Paul Sullivan

 About LinkedIn

-In addition to the ads and the feeds, you can post to your Linkedin company page keeping prospects in your best channel.
+In addition to the ads and the feeds, you can post to your LinkedIn company page keeping prospects in your best channel.
 The best B2B marketers know that talking to decision-makers where they expect to be contacted makes LinkedIn a much better bet than Facebook and Twitter.

 LinkedIn marketing tips

-1 Optimise your personal Linkedin profile
+1. Optimise your personal LinkedIn profile

-2 Optimise your company Linkedin page
+2. Optimise your company's LinkedIn page

 A LinkedIn company profile is a sure-fire way to let your prospects know how good your products or services are.
 But only if it’s well constructed.
 The LinkedIn company page is a key asset in your LinkedIn strategy as it is a place where your marketing team can share content.